Eximchain/dappbot-manager-lambda/README.md

 # dappbot-manager-lambda

-> Lambda function for the ABI Clerk.
+> Lambda function for the DappBot Manager.

 ## How to Build & Deploy
 To deploy a Lambda function, it must be wrapped into a zip file with all of its dependencies.
 You can produce this zip file with: